First Prestwick space flights predicted for 2019

 Dr David Alexander, director of the Rice Space Institute in Houston, who is backing Prestwick's plans, said: "This is going to happen somewhere in the UK and we are not going to let it happen anywhere but Prestwick."

-Ministers scrapped a contest to chose the first UK spaceport in May, when Prestwick's short-listed competition included the former RAF air base at Macrihanish in Kintyre and Stornoway.
+Ministers scrapped a contest to chose the first UK spaceport in May, when Prestwick's short-listed competition included the former RAF air base at Machrihanish in Kintyre and Stornoway.

 Prestwick also plans a visitor centre and other attractions, such as a rocket simulator, which could be opened before the first flights, to create a "space experience".